Quick Guide to London

 Victoria - similar to King's Cross, but in the south of the city, although there are more attractions here with the big name being Buckingham Palace!

-Waterloo - right by the Eye and with quick access to the river and Westminster this is an often-overlooked area with some great cheap hotels in London.
+Waterloo - right by the London Eye and with quick access to the river and Westminster this is an often-overlooked area with some great cheap hotels in London.

-London Bridge - home to The Shard, London's new shiny skyscraper, this area is close to the City and with good links to the West End too, but it won't be the cheapest!
+London Bridge - home to The Shard, the tallest building in the European Union, this area is close to the City and with good links to the West End too, but it won't be the cheapest!

 Paddington - the transport hub for the west of the city, there are plenty of cheap hotels here, although not much to do in the area, especially at night.

-Chelsea and Knightsbridge - with star attractions like the Science Museum on your doorstep, this affluent area is great for families, and certainly makes for a photogenic stay in London, although you'll pay the price in your wallet!
+Chelsea and Knightsbridge - with star attractions like the Science Museum on your doorstep, this affluent area is great for families, and certainly makes for a photogenic stay in London, although your wallet will pay the price!

 Islington - has a nice town-like feel with lots of Georgian terraces.
 It's not cheap, but it will get you out of the hustle and bustle without being far from the action when you want to dive back in.

 Shoreditch and Dalston - these areas are rife with cooler-than-cool people and places to be seen, so make sure you read some fashion magazines before you get to your hotel in London if you're staying here!
 Cheaper than many areas, although transport links are slightly fewer.

 Docklands - offers a different feel altogether, and Thamesside hotels for less.
 A bit out of the way unless you're off to an event here, expect a longer travelling time into the central regions.
-Great for cheap weekend deals though when Canary Wharf is quiet.
+Great for cheap weekend deals though, when the Canary Wharf financial district is quiet.